Laakkuluk Williamson Bathory

-Laakkuluk Williamson Bathory or Laakkuluk, is a Kalaaleq (Greenlandic Inuk) performance artist, spoken word poet, actor, storyteller and writer based in Iqaluit, Nunavut.
+Laakkuluk Williamson or Laakkuluk, is a Kalaaleq (Greenlandic Inuk) performance artist, spoken word poet, actor, storyteller and writer based in Iqaluit, Nunavut.
 She is known for performing uaajeerneq, a Greenlandic mask dance that involves storytelling and centers three elements: fear, humour and sexuality.
-Bathory describes uaajeerneq as both a political and cultural act and an idiosyncratic art form.
+Williamson describes uaajeerneq as both a political and cultural act and an idiosyncratic art form.

 Biography

-Born and raised in Saskatoon, Saskatchewan, Bathory is of Inuk and British ancestry.
+Born and raised in Saskatoon, Saskatchewan, Williamson is of Inuk and British ancestry.
 Her mother, Karla Williamson, was one of the original recreators of uaajeerneq in the 1970s Greenlandic folk movement after the dance form was nearly eradicated by colonial missionaries in Greenland in the 18th–20th centuries.
-Bathory started learning uaajeerneq when she was thirteen and trained and performed with her mother throughout her teenage years in Saskatoon.
-She currently resides in Iqaluit, Nunavut with her husband and three children.
+Williamson started learning uaajeerneq when she was thirteen and trained and performed with her mother throughout her teenage years in Saskatoon.
+She currently resides in Iqaluit, Nunavut with three children.

 Career

 Artistic practice

-Bathory has been active in the Inuit, Indigenous, and Canadian art scenes since the 1990s and describes uaajeerneq as the cornerstone of her artistic practice.
+Williamson has been active in the Inuit, Indigenous, and Canadian art scenes since the 1990s and describes uaajeerneq as the cornerstone of her artistic practice.
 In an interview in March 2018 she explained: "[Uaajeerneq] makes me both open and brave to try new things, to dig deeper.
 I write poetry, tell stories, create theatre, performance art, video, and all of it has some sort of aspect of uaajeerneq to it."
-Bathory describes uaajeerneq as playing with "four main themes: our humility as human beings in the vastness of the universe and our connection to our ancestors, sex, fear, and hilarity", and said that she "[touches] on all these themes in a performance, sometimes all at once, sometimes moving abruptly between them".
+Williamson describes uaajeerneq as playing with "four main themes: our humility as human beings in the vastness of the universe and our connection to our ancestors, sex, fear, and hilarity", and said that she "[touches] on all these themes in a performance, sometimes all at once, sometimes moving abruptly between them".

-In 2016, Bathory offered her film Timiga Nunalu, Sikulu (My Body, The Land and The Ice) as her contribution to #callresponse, a collaborative project by Indigenous women artists including Christi Belcourt (Métis), Maria Hupfield (Anishinaabe), Ursula Johnson (Mi'kmaq), and Tania Willard (Secwepemc).
-In the film, Bathory works to dismantle stereotypes of the "Pocahottie" and speaks back against consistent sexual violence perpetrated against Indigenous women.
+In 2016, Williamson offered her film Timiga Nunalu, Sikulu (My Body, The Land and The Ice) as her contribution to #callresponse, a collaborative project by Indigenous women artists including Christi Belcourt (Métis), Maria Hupfield (Anishinaabe), Ursula Johnson (Mi'kmaq), and Tania Willard (Secwepemc).
+In the film, Williamson works to dismantle stereotypes of the "Pocahottie" and speaks back against consistent sexual violence perpetrated against Indigenous women.
 Selected representations of #callresponse projects were displayed at grunt gallery in Vancouver, BC in October–December 2016.

-Bathory frequently collaborates with Inuk throat singer and recording artist Tanya Tagaq, including an appearance in Tagaq's 2016 music video for "Retribution" and a 2015 co-performance for #callresponse.
+Williamson frequently collaborates with Inuk throat singer and recording artist Tanya Tagaq, including an appearance in Tagaq's 2016 music video for "Retribution" and a 2015 co-performance for #callresponse.
 The pair also performed together in March 2018 as part of the Beyond Worlds series presented by the Chan Centre for the Performing Arts.
-Of her experiences working with Tagaq, Bathory said in 2018: "Once we started performing together, we realized how much we sink and fly through the same realms of consciousness to create performance – her through her voice and me through my mask dancing.
+Of her experiences working with Tagaq, Williamson said in 2018: "Once we started performing together, we realized how much we sink and fly through the same realms of consciousness to create performance – her through her voice and me through my mask dancing.
 It is an incredible experience to perform together: we are unique from one another and heighten one another at the same time."